Micromax IN 1B

 The Micromax In 1B is an Android smartphone developed by the Indian Smartphone manufacturer Micromax Informatics.
-It is the part of In series by Micromax announced on November 3, 2020, and released on November 24, 2020.
+It is the part of In series by Micromax announced on 3 November 2020, and released on 24 November 2020.
 The In 1B, along with Micromax IN Note 1, marked the re-entry of the company into the Indian smartphone market after years of little or no activity.

 Specifications

 Hardware

 The In 1B is powered by a MediaTek Helio G35 SoC, including octa-core 2.3 GHz CPU, and PowerVR GE8320 GPU.
 The internal storage configurations have two options of 32 GB or 64 GB with 2 GB and 4 GB RAM respectively.

-The phone comes with a 6.52-inch touchscreen display with a resolution of 720x1600 pixels and an aspect ratio of 20:9.
-It is powered by a 5000mAh non-removable battery.
-The Micromax In 1b supports 10W fast charging via a USB Type-C interface.
-It also has a Fingerprint Scanner on the back.
+The phone comes with a 6.52-inch touchscreen display with a resolution of 720×1600 pixels and an aspect ratio of 20:9.
+It is powered by a 5000 mAh non-removable battery.
+The Micromax In 1b supports 10 W fast charging via a USB Type-C interface.
+It also has a fingerprint scanner on the back.

 Software

-The In 1B is originally shipped with Android 10 in the 4GB RAM variant and Go Edition of the Android 10 for the 2GB RAM variant.
+The In 1B is originally shipped with Android 10 in the 4 GB RAM variant and Go Edition of the Android 10 for the 2 GB RAM variant.
 It runs the stock Android UI with some features added by Micromax.

 Camera

 The Micromax In 1b on the rear comes with a 13 MP primary camera with an f/1.8 aperture, and a 2 MP micro camera featuring Phase Detection Autofocus, ISO control and Exposure compensation.
-It has an 8 megapixel camera on the front with a fixed focus for selfies.
+It has an 8-megapixel camera on the front with a fixed focus for selfies.
 It also supports high dynamic range (HDR) imaging.